hamlim/blog/pages/posts/2016/august/august.md

 been focusing on side projects in the evenings and on the weekends.

-I have also been working on revising my diet, I bought
-<a href="https://www.soylent.com/product/coffiest/" class="link link--out">Coffiest</a>
-a week or two ago and have been addicted to it since the second one 😄.
+I have also been working on revising my diet, I bought [Coffiest](https://www.soylent.com/product/coffiest/) a week or two ago and have been addicted to it since the second one 😄.
 After I began to like that I decided to pull the trigger and bought some
-<a href="https://www.spacenutrientsstation.com" >"Space Food"</a>.
-This stuff is
-really odd at first but once you get used to it its actually quite interesting.
+["Space Food"](https://www.spacenutrientsstation.com).
+This stuff is really odd at first but once you get used to it its actually quite interesting.
 I have begun to replace my lunches at work with simply a cup of powder and some water.
 Unfortunately I still have a ton of real food in my fridge that I need to go through first before completely switching over.

 The only things I really only need to change are my productivity habits/systems and also starting to get some bodyweight fitness activities into my daily